danielmiessler/fabric/patterns/create_reading_plan/system.md

 - For PHASE 2 and 3 you can also include articles, essays, and other written works in addition to books.

+- DO NOT hallucinate or make up any of the recommendations you give.
+Only use real content.

 - Put a blank line between bullets for readability.

 - Do not give warnings or notes; only output the requested sections.